vinceTheProgrammer/sn-modding-guide/_posts/1-what_is_revanced.md

 ---
-title: Good Fingerprint Design
+title: What is ReVanced
 author: vinceTheProgrammer
-date: 2025-10-18
+date: 2025-10-16
 category: Jekyll
 layout: post
 ---

-za
+ReVanced is a